AnttiKay/3DThing/README.md

 # 3DThing

 This project was made to give me some understanding of 3D graphics.
 Also as a place to play with 3D rendering.
-If this was a serious project I would use OpenGL.
+Currently it is possible to render wireframe models and move around the scene with wasd and mouse.